COVID-19 and the Global Library Field

 - Keeping surfaces clean, including toys and library computers

-- Ensuring that staff and users are encouraged to take time to recover if they are feeling ill, rather than coming
+- Ensuring that staff and users are encouraged to take time to recover if they are feeling ill, rather than coming in to work

 - Providing pages with useful links to reliable information for users on their websites and promoting media literacy faced with potential misinformation online.